-This weekend, and on Monday, 11 November, Knowsley will be falling silent to remember all those affected by conflict – past and present.
+This weekend, and on Monday, 11 November, Knowsley fell silent to remember all those affected by conflict – past and present.

-Remembrance Sunday services will take place in Prescot and Kirkby, and a service in Huyton will mark Armistice Day itself.
-Details of all the services can be found on Knowsley News.
+Remembrance Sunday services took place in Prescot and Kirkby, and a service in Huyton marked Armistice Day itself.

-Right across the borough, people, groups, businesses and schools are also paying their own tributes to the fallen and all those who have served, in a variety of different ways.
+Right across the borough, people, groups, businesses and schools paid their own tributes to the fallen and all those who have served, in a variety of different ways.

 Here are just some of them.